teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/ini-model.md

 ```
 ````

-For these VLPs and with data of such good quality, two vesicles is more than enough for generating a good initial model.
+With data of such good quality and so many particles per VLP, two of our vesicle models should be more than enough for generating a good initial model of the underlying lattice structure.

 When choosing an initial subset, it can be a good idea to choose VLPs with different defoci.
 This ensures that nodes of the CTF are at different spatial frequencies within the subset and thus no region of Fourier space should be particularly undersampled.
 The Jiang lab at Purdue University have a CTF simulation [web app](https://ctf-simulation.herokuapp.com/) which is useful for visualising the effect of defocus on the CTF.